tanujkumar2405/Paranormal-Frame/blog/blog-data/conducting-reliable-witness-interviews-in-paranormal-investigations.md

 - □ Detailed description of events
 - □ Follow-up questions
 - □ Supporting photographs or media (if available)
-- □ Contact information (with permission)
+- □ Contact information (with permission).

 ---